TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 Edit `clientPort` and `serverPort` if running more than two instances.

+### Optional configs

 If a database, aka leaderboards and stats, is desired add `supabaseUrl` and `supabaseKey`.
 More details at [supabase.com](https://supabase.com).

-In order to shorten twizzle links this project makes use of [kutt](https://github.com/thedevs-network/kutt).
+[Kutt](https://github.com/thedevs-network/kutt) shortens twizzle links to meet the character limit of twitchchat and is only used if supabase is configured.
 To use this feature set `kuttURL` `kuttDomain` and `kuttKey`.

 ## Setting Up Dev Enviroment